eflautt/ga-data-science/lessons/lesson-12/readme.md

 ***

 <a name="guided-practice"></a>
-## Guided Practice: Topic (# mins)
+## Guided Practice: Regression with Decision Trees & Random Forests (# mins)
+> See ipython notebook for starter and solution code

 #### Random Forest in scikit-learn
-> See notebook for code.
+Your new goal is to build a random forest model to predict the evergreeness of a website, using our existing dataset.

-The key parameter to remember is `n_estimators` - the number of trees to use in the model.
+* The key parameter to remember is `n_estimators` - the number of trees to use in the model.

 #### Retrieving the important aspects of the model

-Random Forests have a good way of extracting what features are important.
-Unlike with Logistic Regression, we don't have coeffcients that tell us whether some input postively or negatively affects our output.
+Random Forests are a good way of extracting which features are important.
+Unlike Logistic Regression, we don't have coefficients that tell us whether some input positively or negatively affects our output.
 But we can keep track of which inputs are most important.
 We do this by keeping track of the features that give us the best splits.

-> See notebook for code.

 #### Regression with Decision Trees and Random Forests
 The same models, decision trees and random forests, can be used for both classification and regression.
 While predictions for classification problems are made by predicting the majority class in the leaf node, in regression, predictions are made by predicting the average value of the samples in the leaf node.

-**Check:** Each student should adjust the given model using the `n_estimators` parameter
+**Check:** By this point, you should be able to adjust the given model using the `n_estimators` parameter.

 ***

-## Independent Practice (25 minutes)
+## Independent Practice: Evaluate Random Forest Using Cross-Validation (25 minutes)
+> See ipython notebook for starter and solution code

 1. Continue adding input variables to the model that you think make be relevant
 2. For each feature: